 5. Should it co-ordinate?

-Buying a dining table isn’t just about a single purchase.
+Buying a dining table isn’t just for a single purchase.
 You’ll no doubt be picking out chairs too, and perhaps storage items, such as a sideboard or dresser, too.
 Pieces needn’t match but you should aim for unity, perhaps in your choice of materials.
 Bear in mind that co-ordinating furniture will help make a small room seem more streamlined.
 If you are considering adding to a dining set over time – perhaps while you save up – double check that the range you are buying won’t be discontinued in the near future.

-The quickest way to find out whether the the table you want will fit your room – or to decide on the ideal table size to begin with – is to lay newspaper on the floor, allowing space between the paper and the walls for the chairs, or any other furniture.
+The quickest way to find out whether the table you want will fit your room – or to decide on the ideal table size to begin with – is to lay newspaper on the floor, allowing space between the paper and the walls for the chairs, or any other furniture.
 Allow at least 60cm between the table and the wall, but ideally more – 90cm is perfect.
 Table heights vary so if you’re buying dining chairs separately, check measurements carefully to get the correct height.

 Allow between 55cm and 60cm per place setting; for a circular table, allow around 75cm.
 If the chairs you are choosing have arms (these are also called carvers), you will need another 10cm per place setting – so reckon on 70cm per seat.